-In November 2014, the Company issued \$85.0 million aggregate principal amount of its 4.25% Convertible Notes due 2019.
+In November 2014, we issued \$85.0 million aggregate principal amount of its 4.25% Convertible Notes due 2019.
 The Convertible Notes mature on November 15, 2019 and bear interest at a rate of 4.25%, payable semiannually each year, beginning on May 15, 2015.
 Prior to May 15, 2019, the Convertible Notes will be convertible only upon satisfaction of any of the specified conversion events.
 On or after May 15, 2019, note holders can convert their Convertible Notes at any time at their option.

-As issued, the conversion of the Convertible Notes may only be settled in shares of the Company's common stock.
-Upon receipt of stockholder approval of the flexible settlement provisions of the Convertible Notes, the Convertible Notes will be convertible into cash, shares of common stock, or a combination thereof, at the Company's election.
-The Company has sole discretion to request stockholder approval for the flexible settlement feature, however there can be no assurance that the stockholders will approve the flexible settlement feature.
+When issued, the conversion of the Convertible Notes could only be settled in shares of our common stock.
+On April 30, 2015 at our 2015 Annual Meeting of Stockholders, our stockholders approved the flexible settlement provisions of the Convertible Notes which allows us to settle the conversion of our Convertible Notes using any combination of cash and shares of our common stock.
 The initial conversion rate of the Convertible Notes is 46.4792 shares of Company common stock for each \$1,000 principal amount of Convertible Notes, which represents an initial conversion price of approximately \$21.52 per share of Company common stock.
 The conversion rate is subject to adjustments upon the occurrence of specific events.

 ASC Topic 470-20, Debt with Cash Conversion and Other Options, requires the issuer of convertible debt that may be settled wholly or partially in shares or cash upon conversion, such as the Convertible Notes, to separately account for the liability (debt) and equity (additional paid-in capital) components in a manner reflective of the issuers' nonconvertible debt borrowing rate.
-Notes payable in our accompanying consolidated financial statements include \$76.5 million which is the fair value of the \$85.0 million aggregate principal amount of Convertible Notes issued; the fair value was determined using a discount rate of 6.6% based on the rate of return investors would require for a similar liability without the equity component, and reflects an \$8.5 million discount. \$5.5 million of the remaining proceeds was recorded to additional paid-in capital to reflect the equity component of the Convertible Notes and \$3.0 million was recorded as a deferred tax liability.
+The issuance of the Convertible Notes was recorded at the issuance date fair value of \$76.5 million.
+The fair value was determined using a discount rate of 6.6% based on the rate of return investors would require for a similar liability without the equity component, and reflects an \$8.5 million discount. \$5.5 million of the remaining proceeds were recorded to additional paid-in capital to reflect the equity component of the Convertible Notes and \$3.0 million was recorded as a deferred tax liability.
 The carrying amount of the Convertible Notes is being accreted over the term to maturity.
-The net proceeds from the offering were approximately \$82.0 million; of the \$3.0 million of debt issuance costs, \$2.7 million were allocated to the liability component and the remaining \$0.3 million was allocated as an offset to the equity component of the Convertible Notes.
-As of December 31, 2014, the Company incurred approximately \$0.2 million discount accretion, \$0.4 million of coupon interest, and \$0.1 million of debt issuance cost amortization.
-Interest and amortization of Convertible Notes discount and issuance costs are capitalized as cost of inventory: see Capitalized Interest table below.
+The net proceeds from the offering of the Convertible Notes were approximately \$82.0 million; of the \$3.0 million of debt issuance costs, \$2.7 million were allocated to the liability component and the remaining \$0.3 million was allocated as an offset to the equity component of the Convertible Notes.

+As of December 2015, we incurred approximately \$1.5 million of discount accretion, \$3.6 million of coupon interest, and \$0.5 million of debt issuance cost amortization.
+As of December 31, 2014, we incurred approximately \$0.2 million of discount accretion, \$0.4 million of coupon interest, and \$0.1 million of debt issuance cost amortization.
+Interest and amortization of Convertible Notes discount and issuance costs are capitalized as cost of inventory: see the Capitalized Interest table below.
+At December 31, 2015, notes payable in our accompanying consolidated financial statements include \$78.2 million representing the accreted principal amount of the Convertible Notes.

-Concurrent with the issuance of the Convertible Notes, the Company utilized, approximately \$16.6 million of the net proceeds from the sale of the Convertible Notes to repurchase 1.0 million shares of Company common stock to be held as treasury stock.
-The remaining net proceeds from issuance of the Convertible Notes have been used for the purchase of land and lots and general corporate purposes, including repayment of borrowings under the Company's secured revolving credit facility.
+Concurrent with the issuance of the Convertible Notes, we utilized approximately \$16.6 million of the net proceeds from the sale of the Convertible Notes to repurchase 1.0 million shares of Company common stock to be held as treasury stock.
+The remaining net proceeds from issuance of the Convertible Notes have been used for the purchase of land and lots and general corporate purposes, including repayment of borrowings under our revolving credit facility.